anushka344/Tindog/README.md

 # Tindog
-A dating website for dogs using HTML,CSS and Bootstrap only.
+A dating website for dogs where we can help our dogs to find their dating partners.
+This is developed using HTML,CSS and Bootstrap only.